Substance Use Problems

 When a strong urge to use substances takes over, it can be hard to say no. Here you'll learn ways to cope.

-Our thinking can start a process that eventually leads to substance use.
-In this unit, you'll learn how to work with substance use related thoughts.
+Certain ways of thinking can lead you back to substance use.
+In this unit, you’ll learn how to work with these problematic thoughts.

 In this unit, you will learn how you can feel better by challenging the thoughts that bring you down.